cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/converter/README.md

     ```
     e.g. `java -cp jps-base-lib.jar uk.ac.cam.cares.jps.base.converter.DescriptionLogicGenerator --file ../../JPS_Ontology/ontology/ontodoe/OntoDoE.owl ../../JPS_Ontology/ontology/ontodoe/OntoDoE.tex`

+**NOTE:**
-**NOTE:** A list of namespaces are defined in `TheWorldAvatar/JPS_BASE_LIB/src/main/resources/ontology.namespaces.properties` to be used as short form of IRIs, one can modify this file before running the above commands to customise the LaTeX output.
+- A list of namespaces are defined in `TheWorldAvatar/JPS_BASE_LIB/src/main/resources/ontology.namespaces.properties` to be used as short form of IRIs, one can modify this file before running the above commands to customise the LaTeX output.
+- If `ontology.namespaces.properties` is modified, the `jps-base-lib.jar` file needs to be rebuilt in order for the changes to take effect.
+- If a namespace is not found in that file, the full IRI will appear in the LaTeX output.
+If the IRI contains a `#` character, as is often the case, this causes errors in LaTeX.
+Please consider to add the namespace to `ontology.namespaces.properties` or manually replace it with `\#`.
+- The LaTeX output may contain characters that are not supported, neither in `\usepackage[latin1]{inputenc}` nor `\usepackage[utf8]{inputenc}` encoding (which is the default in the CoMo preprint template).
+In this case, one would need to replace these in the LaTeX by hand and please report this error as a GitHub issue.
+Or preferably, one could add the symbol replacement to `DescriptionLogicGenerator::convertToLatex(String)` and open a PR.